saradfrz/cyber-tinker/README.md

 # CyberTinker

-CyberTinker is an Apache Airflow-based project designed to aggregate news about major corporations and leading manufacturers of PC hardware components like motherboards, RAM, and graphics cards
+CyberTinker is an Apache Airflow-based project designed to aggregate news about major corporations and leading manufacturers of PC hardware components like motherboards, RAM, and graphics cards.

 ## Overview